cosipov/district-insurance-sample-1/README.md

 To start the build and deploy process, click on the Run Stage button shown as a play icon on the upper right of the first, Deploy stage.
 You can monitor the progress by clicking on the View logs and history links.

+Once the build and deploy stages finish successfully, you can access the application by clicking on the IP address shown in the Last Execution Result of the Deploy stage.

+Login using bob/secret as the credentials.

 Demo
 ----